WormBase/wbps-expression/README.md

 The repository also contains a module capable of searching in text files with `grep` and formatting results as HTML pages, which forms the basis of our gene page.
 Due to a small volume of the files we had no need for a database to store the data.

 ### Tracks
-The pipeline also supports WormBase ParaSite track hubs and JBrowse displays - [code somewhere else](https://github.com/wormbase/wormbase-pipeline/), it uses the `PublicResources` modules and YAML files only.
+The pipeline also supports WormBase ParaSite track hubs and JBrowse displays - [code somewhere else](https://github.com/wormbase/wormbase-pipeline/), as one of the outputs, `$species_id.studies.json`.

 ## Curation tools
 ### Tracking progress
 The curation files go together with the source code, and `git` is really good at tracking what happened, when, and why. `git status` will show you what new files appeared after a run.
 Very convenient!

 ### What to edit
-Primarily edit TSV files in study folders, to fix the per-run metadata.
+Primarily edit TSV files in study folders, to fix the per-run metadata: `$study_id.design.tsv` and `$study_id.skipped_runs.tsv`.

-The "Condition" field is auto-generated, add custom conditions to files in [curation/run_descriptions](https://github.com/WormBase/wbps-expression/tree/master/curation/run_descriptions) folder.

-Skip runs by adding them to the [curation/skipped_runs](https://github.com/WormBase/wbps-expression/tree/master/curation/skipped_runs) folder.

-Don't edit YAMLs apart from removing contrasts if there are too many: other changes will be lost.
+Don't edit YAMLs or sources, because the changes will be lost.

 There are also a few places with essentially corner-case curation, scattered around the source code:
 - characteristics get standardised after retrieving them from RNASeq-er through a bunch of regex-based heuristics centered around parasite specific stuff like life stages
-- PubMed ids not in ENA or GEO
+- PubMed ids not in ENA or GEO are in [StudyMetadata.pm](https://github.com/WormBase/wbps-expression/tree/master/lib/WbpsExpression/IncomingStudies/StudyMetadata.pm)
-- Sample accessions that do not correspond to biological replicates (because e.g. runs with different conditions have been incorrectly marked with the same sample ID by the submitter)
-- Studies with fewer than six runs that are nevertheless worth including, e.g. when that's the best data for the species
+- Studies with fewer than six runs that are nevertheless worth including are in [IncomingStudies.pm](https://github.com/WormBase/wbps-expression/tree/master/lib/WbpsExpression/IncomingStudies.pm)

 ### Editing tsv files
 #### Command line environment